jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # The Champion
 Set: Crossover Vol. 2
+**Primordial Power**
+(Infinite) ATK means the Champion will always have enough ATK to stun a defender and his DEF will always be high enough to avoid getting stunned by a defender's strike.
+Although if somehow, the defender also has infinite ATK and DEF, then both characters will get stunned.
+(In other words, infinite ATK is treated as equal to infinite DEF
 # Chimichanga
 Set: Deadpool & Friends
 Deadpool’s favorite deep-fried burrito has two different costs to use its super power.
 You must choose which cost to pay – you can’t combine them.
 For example, you couldn’t pay **(Energy)** and **(Intellect)** and then say Chimichanga twice.
 That would be madness.